biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/124707_Minnesota
 - Tomato Trouble.
 Hello, I have 4 potted tomato plants.
 I planted them with a vegetable potting soil.
 They have full sun access.
 I water almost daily, keeping the soil moist.
 As they mature Im finding the bottoms of the fruits are rotting/turning black and ruining the tomatoes.
 Is there any way to save them at this point?
 Thank you for any feedback you can provide me

-## intent: askextension_tomato/124777_Delaware
-- Planting tomatoes in same location each year.
-My garden has a variety of vegetables, but the majority is tomatoes.
-I dont really have a way to rotate my crops because of this.
-Is there anything I can do to my soil that will allow me to plant in the same places next year.
-I have produced beautiful tomatoes especially last year and this year.
-Im pretty sure I have had Septoria leaf spot the last two years.
-I usually cut away the bad leaves and try to spray with an anti fungal, but it keeps coming back.
-My tomatoes this year have been really nice, but in the beginning of the season I did have some blossom end rot which I treated and is much better now.

 ## intent: askextension_tomato/124785_Minnesota
 - Tomato blight.
 How do I treat my tomatoes that are showing blight on the lower leaves?
 Also, my pepper plants are not growing.
 They look the same as when I planted them.